WHAT INFORMATION ABOUT YOU WILL WE USE?

 WITH WHOM WILL WE SHARE YOUR PERSONAL INFORMATION?

 - Other companies in the Northern Powergrid group;

 - Third parties whenever we are required to do so either by law, including to the Police, other law enforcement agencies and Her Majesty’s Revenue and Customs, or by the terms of our electricity distribution licence, including for customer satisfaction research and other regulatory purposes;

-- Companies or other organisations (including other companies in the Northern Powergrid group), with which we have a contract in order to provide our services to you in performance of a contract we have with you or with which we have a contract in order to operate our business, such as our IT Infrastructure Services provider; and
+- Companies or other organisations (including other companies in the Northern Powergrid group), with which we have a contract in order to provide our services to you in performance of a contract we have with you or with which we have a contract in order to operate our business, such as our IT service providers; and

-- Organisations such as the emergency services, social services, charities and other not for profit organisations and your electricity supplier, gas transporter and water supply company so that you can be provided with priority services in the event of a power cut or a similar incident.
-We may, in certain circumstances, share personal information with some or all of those organisations via the UK Government’s ResilenceDirect system, including for purposes associated with the Civil Contingencies Act 2004.
+- Organisations such as the emergency services, social services, charities and other not for profit organisations and your electricity supplier, gas transporter and water company so that you can be provided with priority services in the event of a power cut or a similar incident resulting in the loss of your gas or water supply.
+We may, in certain circumstances, share personal information with some or all of those organisations either directly or via the UK Government’s ResilienceDirect system, including for purposes associated with the Civil Contingencies Act 2004.

 FOR HOW LONG WILL WE RETAIN YOUR PERSONAL INFORMATION?

 - The length of time your property is connected to our electricity distribution network and for at least seven years thereafter so that we are able to respond to any queries, complaints, claims or litigation;